ontoligent-design/polo2/README.md

 polo

 # Edit the config.ini file to match your environment and parameters.
-# More information about this file is given below.
+# Information about the purpose and contents of this file is given below.
 emacs config.ini

 # Go into the corpus directory and create a scraper that pulls content from
 # some source and creates a corpus file in standard source corpus format.
+# Information about the requirements of this file is given below.
 cd corpus
 emacs scraper.py